NickGrunert/master-thesis/modules/03_truth_compare.typ

 #let truth_compare() = {
   text(lang:"en")[
-    #show raw.where(block: true): block.with(
-      fill: luma(240),
-      inset: 10pt,
-      radius: 4pt,
-      width: 100%
-    )

-    = Objective Analysis of Score by Comparison with Truth Data It is essential to recall that the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
+    == Objective Analysis of Score by Comparison with Truth Data It is essential to recall that the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
     Therefore, an incomplete segment will be reduced to a valid point within the real structure.
     Conversely, an incorrect segment could lead to an invalid point outside the real structure.